 Stride selects host-chain validators in an open, transparent, and decentralized manner through governance.
 The Stride host-chain validator selection plan involves electing an advisory council of independent experts, allowing them to curate a validator set, and then submitting their validator set to Stride onchain governance, where STRD stakers exercise the final authority to approve or deny the set.
 This approach has proper checks and balances, and is designed to maximally benefit Stride’s host-chains.

 Quicksilver plans to allow users to choose their validators, through intent signaling.
 For example, users who deposit ATOM with Quicksilver will be able to choose which validator on the Cosmos Hub they want their ATOM delegated to.
-This approach has never been tried before, and may be vulnerable to several attack vectors and other issues.
+This approach has never been tried before, and may be vulnerable to several attack vectors (more details here) and other issues.
 For instance, one significant issue is that a user may choose a low-quality validator, and that validator may end up getting slashed.
 In order for liquid staked tokens (LSTs) to be fungible, all liquid staking providers must socialize slashing penalties, and so with Quicksilver the irresponsible choice of one user could harm everyone holding Quicksilver’s ATOM LST.

 Lido has not released details on how it plans to select validators in Cosmos.
 On Ethereum, Lido chose a closed set of founding node operators who screen validators.
 This closed group has authority to deny an applicant validator unilaterally.